-As the year comes to a close, most people start thinking about their new year’s resolutions.
-But did you know that about 80% of New Year’s resolutions end up failing?
-New Year’s resolutions for lawyers can be even more challenging—since they’re trying to balance the goals for their law practice with personal ones.
+As the year comes to a close, most people start thinking about their New Year’s resolutions.
+But did you know that about 80% of New Year’s resolutions fail?
+New Year’s resolutions for lawyers can be even more challenging—balancing legal career-related goals and personal ones is no easy feat.

-However, having a few realistic resolutions can make a big difference for lawyers, both professionally and personally.
-New Year’s resolutions for lawyers are more likely to succeed if lawyers take care to set realistic and achievable resolutions.
+However, having a few realistic resolutions can make a big personal and professional difference for lawyers.
+New Year’s resolutions for lawyers are more likely to succeed if legal professionals take care to set realistic and achievable resolutions.

 1. Get organized

 Start your new year off with a clean slate by tying up loose ends and getting organized.
-Review your open matters (you can do this easily in Clio with a Matters Report) and ask yourself these questions:
+Review your open matters (you can do this easily in Clio with a Matter report) and ask yourself these questions:

 - Should any open matters be closed?
-If so, close them.
+If yes, close them.

 - Are any cases stalled?
-Make a plan to address the issue, if possible, or consider referring the case to another lawyer.
+Make a plan to address the issue, or consider referring the case to another lawyer.

 - Do any matters have outstanding balances?
 If so, start sending out invoices.
 Also, review our guide to year-end law firm financials to double check that all of your firm’s finances are in order for the new year.